sorbet/sorbet/website/docs/union-types.md

 ## Enumerations

 Union types can be used to express enumerations.
-For example, if you have three classes `A`, `B`, and `C`, and would like to make one type that describes these three cases, a type alias for `T.any(A, B, C)` is a good option:
+For example, if we have three classes `A`, `B`, and `C`, and would like to make one type that describes these three cases, a type alias for `T.any(A, B, C)` is a good option: